When to transfer your pension

 The amount you’re charged for transferring your pension can vary from provider to provider and from scheme to scheme.
 It’s important to understand how much you’ll be charged and the impact the charges can have on your pension pot size in the short and long-term.

-At PensionBee, we charge a single annual management fee, which is taken directly from your pension pot.
+At PensionBee, we charge a single annual management fee of between 0.50 and 0.95%, depending on the plan you choose, which is taken directly from your pension pot.
 There are no hidden transfer fees, or any other kind of fees.
 Sign up today.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.